Mohd Nasir Hashim: Political career

+He led a small dissident group to form Parti Sosialis Malaysia in 1998, although its registration was only approved in 2008 after a 10-year battle.

+He contested in three elections, winning the Kota Damansara Selangor state assembly seat in 2008, serving a single 5-year term.

+In 2019, he stepped down after more than 20 years as party leader.

 Operation Lalang

 Mohd Nasir was arrested and detained without trial under the Internal Security Act 1960 (ISA) for 15 months at the Kamunting Detention Centre during Operation Lalang, a government-sponsored crackdown that saw the arrest of many people, including activists, intellectuals and opposition politicians in 1987.